ShadowMasterAJ/SQL-Query-Buffer-Access/readme.md

-# CZ4031 PROJECT 2: WHAT IS YOUR QUERY ACCESSING & AT WHAT COST?
+# WHAT IS YOUR QUERY ACCESSING & AT WHAT COST (Visualised)?

 ## Installation
 Highly recommended that you install within a virtual environment.